John S. McCain III

 Does the NCECR offer training?
 Does the NCECR offer training for mediators?

-The NCECR provides conflict resolution trainings, workshops and informational services around the country.
-These sessions include general introductions to ECR, more advance sessions on using ECR in certain contexts, customized agency-requested sessions aimed at specific needs, and capacity building efforts integrated into conflict resolution processes.
+The NCECR provides conflict resolution trainings, workshops and informational services virtually and across the country.
+These sessions include general introductions to ECCR, more advanced sessions on using ECCR in certain contexts, and capacity building efforts integrated into conflict resolution processes.
 Representatives of federal, state, and local governments, tribal nations, non-governmental organizations, environmental advocates, community-based groups, science and technical experts, environmental and natural resource attorneys, public land managers, and others involved in disputes all benefit from these learning sessions.
-The NCECR does not offer professional training for ECR practitioners; however, many other organizations do.
+The NCECR does not offer professional training for ECCR practitioners; however, many other organizations do.
+For information on upcoming training events visit our training page.

 How can the NCECR be an “independent” organization if it’s part of the federal government?